Get inspired by any of these fun fundraising ideas!

 - Reach Out to your local newspaper, radio station, etc., to share why you’re passionate about clean water.

 If you are interested in hosting an event or fundraising initiative please refer to our 3rd Party Fundraising Policy.

 “It was over a decade ago when I first heard Ryan’s story while in elementary school.
 As children, it was eye-opening to learn about the need for clean water, and to see Ryan, someone our own age, have such a strong passion to drive change was inspiring.
 This message never left me over the years as I pursued my own passion in the health field.
 Safe water and better health go hand-in-hand in improving lives and empowering communities.
 After many years since my first classroom fundraiser, I wanted to get reinvolved with the Foundation through what I felt was a fun way to gather friends to each play a role in helping end the global water crisis that still affects our world today.
-And thus, that was how the Annual Ryan’s Well Beach Volleyball Tournament began in Ottawa!
+And thus, that was how the Annual Beach Volleyball Tournament for Ryan’s Well began in Ottawa!
 As Ryan always says, ‘A community of ordinary people can do extraordinary things!’”

--Wendy Zhang, Ryan’s Well Foundation Board Member and 3rd Party Fundraiser
+Wendy Zhang, 3rd Party Fundraiser